-Displayr can be used to automatically generate reports (e.g., automatically customized reports for different brands, different regions).
+Displayr can be used to automatically generate reports (e.g., automatically customized reports for different brands or different regions).
 Automation is principally done by a combination of filtering, rules, and dynamic text boxes.
 When writing the report in PowerPoint, a decision needs to be made about whether final edits should be made in PowerPoint or Displayr.

 Strategies for filtering a document